- January 15th for Math PhD and Master’s Applicants for Fall Admissions.

 Here are some answers to frequently asked questions regarding admissions.

 International Graduate Students

 The University of Connecticut admits a large and diverse contingent of international graduate students.
-There is an International Center on campus that serves to facilitate social and cultural contact among students from diverse backgrounds, and a special advisor serves the needs of students from foreign countries.
+International Student & Scholar Services on campus serves to facilitate social and cultural contact among students from diverse backgrounds, and a special advisor serves the needs of students from foreign countries.
 The Department of Mathematics has traditionally supported international graduate students, and encourages their applications.

 There are two English language requirements for prospective international graduate students.